DevonDeRaad/Fall.2022.RAD.workshop/week1/command.line.tips.md

 ..	directory above the current (parent directory)

-*	wildcard - stands for any character, of any length
+'*'	called a wildcard, can stand for any character string, of any length

-*
-?	wildcard - stand for any single character
+?	another wildcard, stands for any single character

 ;	line break

-### Keys and shortcuts
+## Keys and shortcuts
 ctrl - alt - t	new terminal window

 tab	completes a file/directory names